 3.1 The inspectors observed lessons, had discussions with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the safeguarding governor, and attended form meetings.
+They held discussions with members of staff and the proprietor, and attended a form meeting.
 Inspectors visited the learning support and educational resource areas.
 Inspectors considered the responses of parents, staff and pupils to pre-inspection questionnaires.
 The inspectors examined curriculum and other documentation made available by the school.